 Couching is a traditional embroidery technique that’s been used for hundreds of years.
 Historically, yarn (or some other form of rope) was laid on top of a surface and sewn into place with a satin stitch.
 At The School of Making, we define couching as a type of appliqué in which cotton jersey ropes are appliquéd to the base fabric using a parallel whipstitch—often following the outline of one of our stencil designs.

 Couching can add weight and warmth to a coat or elevate a wedding dress to a work of art.
 The technique gives garments a sculptural quality, and it has become a customer favorite.
 It’s simple in concept but is best executed by more advanced sewers since it’s nearly impossible to pin the couching ropes into place—you must use your fingers to hold the ropes in position as you sew.
 Don’t be afraid to experiment with techniques—couching and armor beading mix well together as shown in the fabric detail above (more on that next week).
-To make it easier to achieve this technique at home, we are now offering pre-cut Couching Ropes in our full range of 25 colors to match your next project.
 Find the instructions for couching on pages 110 – 111 of Alabama Studio Sewing + Design, or continue reading below.

 Cotton jersey fabric for top layer